TR EN

 OBJECTIVES AND CONTENTS

-Objectives of the Course Unit: The aim of this course is to enable students to understand the psychosocial profile of individuals with physical, sensory, or cognitive disabilities, impairments, or disorders, to comprehend the factors affecting the psychosocial process, and to develop the knowledge and attitude necessary to guide rehabilitation programs while considering psychosocial problems encountered in clinical practice.
+Objectives of the Course Unit: It is aimed to provide information on understanding the psychosocial profile of individuals with disabilities, impairments, or disorders due to physical, sensory, or cognitive reasons; comprehending the factors affecting the psychosocial process; and guiding rehabilitation programs by considering psychosocial problems that may be encountered in clinical practice.

-Contents of the Course Unit: This course covers topics such as introduction to psychosocial rehabilitation, psychosocial rehabilitation after accidents, stress and post-traumatic stress disorder, depression and coping strategies, psychosocial rehabilitation in individuals with visual and hearing impairments, psychosocial rehabilitation in individuals with physical disabilities, psychosocial rehabilitation for children with disabilities and their families, and psychosocial rehabilitation in chronic diseases.
+Contents of the Course Unit: Introduction to psychosocial rehabilitation, psychosocial rehabilitation after accidents, stress and post-traumatic stress disorder, depression and coping strategies, psychosocial rehabilitation for individuals with visual impairments, psychosocial rehabilitation for individuals with hearing impairments, psychosocial rehabilitation for individuals with physical disabilities, psychosocial rehabilitation for children with disabilities and their families, psychosocial rehabilitation in chronic illnesses.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Lists the psychosocial processes and adaptation stages after an accident.
+Describes the psychosocial process and adaptation stages following an accident.

 Evaluates psychosocial rehabilitation problems in neurological diseases.

-Evaluates psychosocial rehabilitation processes in children with disabilities.
+Evaluates psychosocial rehabilitation processes in problems causing disability in children.

 Evaluates psychosocial rehabilitation processes in progressive chronic diseases.

-Lists psychosocial processes in families with children with disabilities.
+Describes the psychosocial processes of families with children with disabilities.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY